Chart Color Schemes

 Health performance in Cootamundra is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Cootamundra faces significant health challenges based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are substantial across both younger and older age groups.
+Cootamundra faces significant health challenges, as indicated by AreaSearch's assessment of mortality rates and chronic condition prevalence.
+The prevalence of common health conditions is notable across both younger and older age cohorts.

-Only approximately 50% (~3,507 people) of Cootamundra's total population has private health cover, lower than the national average of 55.7%.
-The most prevalent medical conditions are arthritis (12.8%) and mental health issues (9.5%).
-Conversely, 56.2% of residents claim to have no medical ailments, compared to 63.3% in Rest of NSW.
-Working-age population health is notably challenging due to high chronic condition rates.
-Cootamundra has a higher proportion of seniors aged 65 and over (33.4%, or 2,321 people) than the Rest of NSW (23.4%).
-While senior health outcomes are challenging, they align with national rankings for the general population.
+Approximately 50% of Cootamundra's total population (~3,507 people) has private health cover, which is relatively low compared to the national average of 55.7%.
+The most prevalent medical conditions in the area are arthritis (12.8%) and mental health issues (9.5%).
+Conversely, 56.2% of residents declare themselves completely clear of medical ailments, compared to 63.3% across Regional NSW.
+Working-age population health challenges include elevated chronic condition rates.
+The area has a higher proportion of seniors aged 65 and over at 33.6% (2,335 people), compared to the regional average of 23.4%.
+Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health